-The debate over the Immaculate Reception rages on nearly five decades after its conception, but no one's arguing the play's standing in the NFL's first 100 years
+The debate over the Immaculate Reception rages on decades after it happened, but no one's contesting the play's standing in NFL history.

 By Judy Battista | Published Dec.
 20, 2019

 NOTE FROM THE AUTHOR (DEC.
 21, 2022): When this story was first reported three years ago, what stood out then -- and what resonates still -- is how much of NFL history turned on that one miraculous play, and how so many of those involved, even members of the Raiders, reveled in the retelling.
 Unlikely friendships were forged, deeply personal memories were made and one of football's greatest dynasties sprang from the Immaculate Reception.

 Franco Harris, the play's hero, died at age 72, days before his number was to be retired by the Steelers (his will be just the third retired in franchise history) as part of the 50th anniversary celebration of his most famous play, which will coincide with a game between the Raiders and Steelers on Saturday night.
 To the end, Harris was an adored figure in Pittsburgh, where he was deeply involved in the community.
 Just before Harris' passing, Steelers coach Mike Tomlin spoke reverently about Harris, about his impact on the Steelers, but also about Harris the man.
 The franchise and the NFL were lucky to have him, for many more reasons than just that one play.

 But what a play it was.
 Here is the story, on the advent of its 50th anniversary, of the greatest play in NFL history.